 - Boarding: We are suspending all new boarding.

-To help protect you and our staff, we are adopting a Curbside Drop-Off Only model.
+To help protect you and our staff, we are adopting a Curbside Check-in Only model.
 Meaning, for the time being, we will only be allowing staff inside the hospital (the exception being during euthanasias).
-This is a difficult decision, but one we feel is necessary to help protect as many people as possible.

 Video Chat Appointments

-If you would like to set up a FaceTime or Skype appointment rather than driving to the office, we are working to offer that as an alternative very soon.
-Call us directly if you’d like to set that up.
+Certain routine exams can be done remotely by video call (“telemedicine”).
+If you would like to set up a FaceTime or Skype appointment rather than driving to the office, call us directly to discuss your options.

 Online Shopping Is Preferred